srm-ecology/srm-ecology-website/content/event/aaas-session/index.md

 location: Virtual

-summary: Session Ecosystem Responses to Geoengineering 2021 AMERICAN ASSOCIATION FOR THE ADVANCEMENT OF SCIENCE meeting.
+summary: Session: Biosphere Responses to Geoengineering at the 2021 AMERICAN ASSOCIATION FOR THE ADVANCEMENT OF SCIENCE (AAAS) meeting.

 # Talk start and end times.